shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 on the same platform.
   - On Linux platforms, access control for quote generation is enforced by the SGX Linux driver.
-    - Every process that hosts the Quoting
+    - Every process that hosts a Quoting
-    Enclave (QE) is required to run in an account added to a special group `sgx_prv`, as documented in the DCAP library [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and the DCAP driver [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.md).
+    Enclave (QE) is required to run in an account that belongs to a special group `sgx_prv`, as documented in the DCAP library [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and the DCAP driver [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.md).
+      - This access control mechanism does not require an QE to be signed by Intel.
       - Note: `sgx_prv` is an SGX provisioning access control mechanism implemented in the DCAP driver since version V1.22, and in the new upstream SGX Linux driver.
     - Impact to DCAP library usage: